Juniper/wistar/README.md

         Download the latest wistar source from here: https://git.juniper.net/nembery/wistar or as a zip (archive.zip)
         unzip into the /opt/wistar directory

+        You may also clone the respository via git like so: root@dc17-all:/opt/wistar# git clone https://git.juniper.net/nembery/wistar.git

-        unzip the file and create the sql tables root@dc17-all:/opt/wistar# cd wistar-master/
+        create the sql tables
+        root@dc17-all:/opt/wistar# cd wistar-master/
         root@dc17-all:/opt/wistar/wistar-master# ./manage.py syncdb
         Creating tables ...